 - A USB data cable compatible with the device

-- Download the exploit package and extract it to suitable folder: Click Here
+- Download the exploit package and extract it to a suitable folder.

 Root Moto X and Moto G on KitKat using Pie exploit